-Fluidigm Corporation (the Company, we, our or us) creates, manufactures, and markets technologies and tools for life sciences research, including preparatory and analytical instruments for Mass Cytometry, PCR, Library Prep, Single Cell Genomics, and consumables, including integrated fluidic circuits (IFC), assays, and reagents.
-Our focus is on the most pressing needs in translational and clinical research, including cancer, immunology and immunotherapy.
-We sell our instruments, consumables and services to academic institutions, clinical research laboratories, and contract research organizations, as well as biopharmaceutical, biotechnology, and agricultural biotechnology companies.
+Fluidigm Corporation (the Company, Fluidigm, we, our or us) improves life by driving meaningful insights in health and disease.
+Our innovative technologies explore the biological complexities of disease to advance human health through research, diagnostics and clinical applications.
+We create, manufacture, and market a range of products and services, including instruments, consumables, reagents and software that are used by researchers and clinical labs worldwide.
+Our customers are leading academic and government laboratories, as well as pharmaceutical, biotechnology, plant and animal research organizations, and clinical laboratories worldwide.
 The Company was formerly known as Mycometrix Corporation and changed its name to Fluidigm Corporation in April 2001.
 Fluidigm Corporation was founded in 1999 and is headquartered in South San Francisco, California.